photoprism/photoprism-docs/docs/user-guide/sync/webdav.md

 # Connecting via WebDAV #

-WebDAV-compatible apps and clients such as Microsoft's Windows Explorer and Apple's Finder can connect directly to PhotoPrism.
+WebDAV-compatible apps and clients such as [PhotoSync](https://photoprism.app/partners), Microsoft's Windows Explorer, and Apple's Finder can connect directly to PhotoPrism.

-This mounts the *originals* folder as a network drive, allowing you to open, edit, and delete files from a remote device as if they were local.
+This mounts the *originals* and/or *import* folder as a network drive, allowing you to open, edit, and delete files from a remote device as if they were local.

 After files have been transferred, you can [index](../library/index.md) or [import](../library/import.md) them as usual.